 If you’re cooking chicken, choose thigh fillets or joints – they stay much juicier than breasts.
 If they have skin on, cook skin-side down for the first 10 minutes until golden, then turn them over.

 Fish can be tricky.
 It tends to stick to the grill and fall apart when you try to take it off.
 Use firm fish like salmon or tuna and grill it on a bed of herbs, wrapped in lightly oiled foil.
 Or – more fun – on a BBQ plank.

 All about the vegetables…

-If you’re planning to grill veggies in real time, remember that they take longer than you’d think – chunks of onion, peppers or mushrooms, sized so they don’t fall through the grill rack, are at their best cooked long and slow.
+If you’re planning to grill veggies in real time, remember that they take longer than you’d think.
+Chunks of onion, peppers or mushrooms, sized so they don’t fall through the grill rack, are at their best when cooked long and slow.

 Either start them off before the protein or, easier still, toss them with a dash of oil and a pinch of sea salt and give them a blast in the microwave to soften slightly beforehand – you can do this several hours ahead, too.

 This is especially useful for starchy vegetables such as potatoes, but isn’t necessary for tender greens such as asparagus or pak choy – but do toss them with oil and a dash of sea salt right before your throw them on the barbecue.

 Much of the world’s most delicious street food is cooked on a barbecue, so stay tuned for our street food barbecue tips.
 Whip up an easy marinade and you can wow your friends with world flavours such as Thai Gae Yang chicken, tandoori paneer, satay tofu, or Mexican fajitas.